Where to Stay in Paris: Best Paris Hotels by Neighborhood (2026)

 The heart of Paris beats in the 1st Arrondissement.
 If you can stay in this area on your first visit, you will be well situated in the city center and a quick walk away from the most popular tourist attractions.
 The Louvre Museum and the Jardin des Tuileries are here.
 Expect higher prices because the hotel location is prime in the 1st arrondissement.

-Splurge Options: I personally love the Grand Hotel du Palais Royal.
+I personally love the Grand Hotel du Palais Royal.
 It is one of my favorite hotels in Paris and offers incredible views from the suites, including the Eiffel Tower and the Louvre.
+Tucked away on Rue de Valois, you can’t beat the location and views.
+This hotel is ideal for luxury travelers and families.

-The location is just a few minutes’ walk to Palais Royal, one of my favorite places in Paris.
+The location is just a few minutes’ walk from Palais Royal, one of my favorite places in Paris.

 Chateau Voltaire Hotel in the 1st Arrondissement in Paris